What's Your Doodem, part 2

 Still another, similar, aadizokaan about the legendary, spiritual companionship between Wiinabozho/Wiisagejaak and Wolf goes as follows:

 One day, a long time ago, Wiinabozho, the semi-human spirit and benefactor of the Anishinaabeg, befriended a Wolf, whose name was Gekinoo’amaaged Ma’iingan, The Teacher Who Makes Strange Noises.
-They became brothers and the Teacher and Wiinabozho walked together naming all of the other creatures on Aki, the earth, such as the mountains, the rivers, the lakes, the trees, the plants, and the animals, the insects, the birds, and the fish.
+The latter became also known as Zhewenimaad: "He Who Has Great Compassion to Help Others."
+Wiinabozho and the Teacher became brothers and together they walked naming all of the other creatures on Aki, the earth, such as the mountains, the rivers, the lakes, the trees, the plants, and the animals, the insects, the birds, and the fish.

 The two brothers had many adventures together on Aki and they took great pleasure in tricking each other.
 Both had the power of shapeshifting; this means that they often transformed into any animal or human form.
-Although it was Wiinabozho who was the most daring and imaginative of the two, it was Mai’iingan who often guided Wiinabozho and taught him valuable lessons of wisdom.
+Although it was Wiinabozho who was the most daring and imaginative of the two, it was Mai’iingan, who showed great compassion and often guided Wiinabozho and taught him valuable lessons of wisdom.

 So, since he was the elder and wiser brother of Wiinabozho, Gekinoo'amaaged Ma’iingan taught Wiinabozho many things.
 First, he taught Wiinabozho to hunt moose - which the latter then taught the Anishinaabeg.
 Then he gave Wiinabozho one of his teeth - the first arrowhead -, which Wiinabozho then used to make fire with.
 Thus Wiinabozho shared with the Anishinaabeg many teachings and survival techniques obtained from Teacher Wolf.
 When Ma’iingan was finished teaching he and Wiinabozho went different ways, and Ma’iingan was sent by GICHI-MANIDOO to jiibay-miikana (the Spirit Trail; the Milky Way) to await all Anishinaabeg who pass on so that he could show them the way to the Land of Souls...and at clear nights we can see Wolf's dwelling place hanging in the sky, the trail that he guards illuminated by the countless campfires of the ancestors who moved to the Spirit World before us...